Also known as:

 Education and training

-To become an automotive mechanic, you usually need to undertake an apprenticeship in automotive technician (light).
-The apprenticeship usually takes 42 to 48 months to complete, and is available as a school-based apprenticeship.
+To become a motorcycle mechanic you usually need to undertake an automotive technician (motor cycle) apprenticeship.
+The apprenticeship usually takes 42 to 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships